F2HEAL/VHP-Vibro-Glove2/README.md

 Open Source design for Vibrotactile Coordinated Reset (vCR) Gloves.

+## Disclaimer

+This product is not a medical device and is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
+It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
+Always consult with a qualified healthcare professional before making any decisions related to your health or using this product in conjunction with a medical treatment plan.

 ## Hardware

 We used the board developed in the [Google Audio-to-tactile](https://github.com/google/audio-to-tactile) project (Thanks!).
 Instructions on how to obtain this board are provided [here](https://github.com/google/audio-to-tactile/blob/main/extras/doc/hardware/index.md).